adrem42/Copilot-for-FSLabs/topics/installation.md

 # Installation

+<a href="https://forums.flightsimlabs.com/index.php?/topic/25298-copilot-lua-script/&tab=comments#comment-194432">Which FSLabs version is the latest Copilot version compatible with?</a>

 1. Unzip the content of the Modules folder into the the FSUIPC installation directory.

 2. Unzip the content of the Prepar3D vx Add-ons folder into your Add-ons folder (eg *C:\Users\Username\Documents\Prepar3D v4 Add-ons*).